 In June 2014, the FASB issued ASU No. 2014-12, Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period ("ASU 2014-12").
-The objective of ASU 2014-12 is to resolve the diverse accounting treatment of sharebased payment awards in situations where an employee would be eligible to vest in the award regardless of whether the employee is rendering service on the date the performance target is achieved.
-For example, if an employee is eligible to retire or otherwise terminate employment before the end of the period in which a performance target could be achieved and still be eligible to vest in the award, ASU 2014-12 will resolve if and when the performance target is achieved.
+The objective of ASU 2014-12 is to resolve the diverse accounting treatment of share-based payment awards in situations where an employee would be eligible to vest in the award regardless of whether the employee is rendering service on the date the performance target is achieved.
+For example, if an employee is eligible to vest in the award, and still be eligible to vest in the performance target is achieved.
 ASU 2014-12 became effective for all entities in annual and interim periods beginning after December 15, 2015.
 Early adoption was permitted.
 The Company adopted ASU 2014-12 effective January 1, 2016, and prospectively applied the amendments in ASU 2014-12 to all awards granted or modified after the effective date.
 The adoption of ASU 2014-12 did not have a material impact on the Company's consolidated statements of operations and financial position.